itjimbo/Universal-Installer-and-Updater/README.md

-Before you begin reading, don't forget you can use GitHub's built in table of contents to jump to a section:
+Note: You can use GitHub's built in table of contents to jump to a specific section.

 # Universal-Installer-and-Updater

 ### <ins>About</ins>
 This scipt is designed to work with Jamf.
 It has the ability to install or update any app defined within the script.
 Simply input a few parameters on the script payload when creating a policy, and the script will take care of the rest.
 Instructions below on how to setup a functioning workflow of the script in Jamf, creating install and update policies, and other tips for implenting this workflow in your Jamf environment.